-Every year we collaborate with Finnish Ministries and public authorities to work together in current national-level issues with a human-centred and systemic approach.
-The course starts in March 2023 and lasts for 12 weeks.
+Every year, we collaborate with Finnish Ministries and public authorities to work together on current national-level issues with a human-centred and systemic approach.
+This year, the course starts on the 26th of February and lasts for 12 weeks.

 Partners are required to:

 - Co-define a project challenge together with DfG team

 - Participate in four course sessions: Round table (March), Mid-term feedback (April), Ideation (May) and Final Show event (29th May 2024)